Secret Combination (Randy Crawford album)

 Secret Combination is an album by the American R&B singer Randy Crawford, released in 1981 on Warner Bros.
 Records.

-The album reached No. 12 in the US Billboard Top R&B Albums chart in July 1981, and No. 2 in the UK Albums Chart in January 1982.
-The singles "You Might Need Somebody" and "Rainy Night in Georgia" reached No. 11 and No. 18 respectively in the UK Singles Chart.
+The album reached No. 12 in the US Billboard Top R&B Albums chart in July 1981, and No. 2 in the UK Albums Chart in July 1981.
+The singles "You Might Need Somebody" and "Rainy Night in Georgia" reached No. 11 and No. 18, respectively, in the UK Singles Chart.

 Reception

+The Globe and Mail wrote that Crawford "manages to sing in every style from jazz to blues to middle-of-the-road to country, and makes it all sound wonderfully unique."

 AllMusic awarded the album with four stars and its review by Ron Wynn states: "Randy Crawford made even more noise on the urban contemporary and R&B front in 1981 with this album, one of her most successful ever from a chart and hit standpoint".
 In February 1982, Crawford won the award for Best British Female Solo Artist at the 1982 Brit Awards.